tatsumoto-ren/tatsumoto-ren.github.io/blog/should-i-trust-cure-dolly-and-organic-japanese.md

   because they rely on English to describe Japanese, but Cure Dolly takes it to another level.
 * Cure Dolly's delivery can be off-putting.
+  It can come off as a bit creepy.
   Not everyone's going to have enough willpower to sit through its robotic voice.
 * It's lengthy.
   Most of the content is in video format.
   I'm not a big fan of videos.
   Reading a written grammar guide is going to be more efficient.
-  The grammar guide should be concise and have natural example sentences with translations for each grammar point it covers.
+  A good grammar guide should be concise and have natural example sentences with translations for each grammar point it covers.
   Example sentences are **more important** than explanations.
 * The text version is long.